Dynamic brake

 Setting dynamic brake input

 The LYNX allows you to use different GPIO input pins for the brake signal.
-This is done by setting the parameter /io/IN_dbrake
+This is done by setting the parameter /io/IN_dbrake to the GPIO ID of the brake signal.

 This is a list of most common GPIO pins: